Seahawks linebacker Bobby Wagner to sit out Pro Bowl but doesn’t need surgery on knee

-Seahawks middle linebacker Bobby Wagner will not play in Sunday’s Pro Bowl so he can rest his ailing knee, coach Pete Carroll confirmed Tuesday in an interview with NFL Network.
+Seahawks middle linebacker Bobby Wagner will not play in the Pro Bowl on Sunday so he can rest his ailing knee, coach Pete Carroll confirmed Tuesday in an interview with NFL Network.

 But Carroll said Wagner does not need surgery.